 Repurposing a Railroad Bridge for a Multi-use Trail

 As the lead design firm for the High Trestle Trail, we became intimately involved during the five years we served on the project team.
-Professional services we provided included preliminary survey, trail alignment and profile design, drainage design, funding application assistance, right-of-way services, along with the design of trailheads and other amenities.
+Professional services we provided included a preliminary survey, trail alignment and profile design, drainage design, funding application assistance, right-of-way services, along with the design of trailheads and other amenities.
 We also provided public communication services including administration of public meetings, photo enhancement and development, and maintenance of a project website.

 Trail Funding Assistance Guides Project Development & Success